constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/introduction.md

 In response to this, current research focuses on providing fast results to the user by ordering adequately the dereferencing operations of IRIs [](cite:cites hartig2016walking, Ladwig2010).

 Current LTQP research considers that resources are served by HTTP servers.
-However, some subsets of is expose by web servers implement protocols above the application layer of the TCP/IP stack.
+However, some subsets of the web is expose by web servers implementing protocols above the application layer of the TCP/IP stack.
 Those protocols organize the location of the information published in an HTTP server.
 Examples of them are Solid and the other protocols presented earlier.
 We refer to those subsets of the web as Link Data Structured Environments (LDSE).